EchterAlsFake/Porn_Fetch/README/ANTIVIRUS_FLAGS.md

 If it says something like signed by "Johannes Habel <EchterAlsFake@proton.me>" with this key ID: 1E04D0A679846BC0 then you know it was me who published it.

+> [!CRITICAL]
+> There's an exception...
+I can currently not build macOS using GitHub actions because macOS is a very complex topic and
+> I don't even have real Apple hardware myself and need to use virtualization.
+However, if you don't trust me in that case,
+> feel free to run Porn Fetch from source code or compile your own binary :)

 ## How to get around AV
 If you can't download the file because it's blocked by your antivirus or Browser you have two options:

-1. Turn off any AV (this also includes the Windows defender)
+1. Turn off any AV (this also includes the Windows defender real time protection)
 2. Download the file using the terminal or a separate download manager like FDM